oasis-tcs/openc2-jadn-im/imjadn-v1.0-cn01.md

  - precise, and
  - unambiguous.

-In [DThaler's](#dthaler) paper on _IoT Bridge Taxonomy_, which
-addresses the challenges created when "many organizations develop and implement different schemas for the same kind of things", the concluding Recommendations section includes the following:
+To sum up, in [DThaler's](#dthaler) paper on _IoT Bridge Taxonomy_, which addresses the challenges created when "many organizations develop and implement different schemas for the same kind of things", the concluding Recommendations section includes the following:

 > To ... increase semantic interoperability, it is desirable that
 > different data models for the same type of thing (e.g., light